leruetkins/ESP32ZabbixSender/README.md

 # Improvements done:
 ## Ethernet
-This library was changed form WiFi to Ethernet
+This library was changed from WiFi to Ethernet

 ## Strings
 This library now sends Strings